srinivasmohan/onepower_aws/README.md

 This will cause an abort in the cookbook invocation.
 My recommendation is to figure out which AZs support PIOPS (See test script bin/test_iops_support.rb, update auth.yml with your AWS creds and point it to a AWS region) beforehand and setup your other cookbooks accordingly.

 Also note that while standard EBS volumes allow significant burst (in terms of IOPs), PIOPS volumes seem to burst in a very limited way (e.g. a 1000 IOPS volume did not peak beyond 1030 in my tests) - The advantage of a PIOPS volume is that its performance is guaranteed to be consistently within your IOPs requested setting and thats it.

+To be able to use a PIOPS volume effectively, your instance needs to be an ebs-optimized instance (not every instance is capable of being ebs-optimized so check AWS docs)